-This program is delivered jointly by Learners First Schools Partnership (LFSP) and Sheffield Hallam University.
-You will spend 85% of your time in one of our partner schools, with the other 15% spent attending training sessions facilitated by SLE’s or university tutors.
-Upon successful completion of the program, you will be awarded QTS and a PGCE.
+This programme is delivered jointly by Learners First Schools Partnership (LFSP) and Sheffield Hallam University.
+You will spend 85% of your time in one of our partner schools, with the other 15% spent attending training sessions facilitated by highly experienced Learners First Partner School senior colleagues or university tutors.
+Upon successful completion of the programme, you will be awarded QTS and a PGCE.

-You will be primarily based at your ‘home’ school, but will be expected to attend to attend training sessions at various local venues.
+You will be primarily based at your ‘home’ school, but will be expected to attend to attend training sessions throughout the year.

 LFSP offer two School Direct Secondary ITT routes – salaried and non-salaried.
 On the salaried route you are employed by your ‘home’ school and paid on the UQT Scale point 1.
 Trainees on the salaried route are expected to be able to potentially undertake a higher teaching commitment.
 The salaried route is generally best suited to those trainees that have broad experience within a school setting.
-On the salaried route the tuition-fee is payable by the trainee; on the non-salaried route it is the responsibility of the trainee to pay the tuition-fee, but subject to eligibility they could access Student Finance if they so wished.
+On both routes a tuition-fee is payable; on the non-salaried route it is the responsibility of the trainee to pay the tuition-fee, but subject to eligibility they could access Student Finance if they so wished.

 Let us know why you want to teach, and provide evidence that you understand the rewards and challenges of teaching.
 Previous experience is not compulsory, but if you do have relevant work/voluntary experience, please include this on your application.
 Tell us about the range of relevant abilities and skills you can bring to teaching.